Hilmar09/ApiCrudAir/README.md

 ## Additional Features

-- **Authentication for users and administrators**: Allow users to register and log in to add, update, or delete recommendations.
+- **Authentication for users**: Allow users to register and log in to add, update, or delete recommendations.
 - **Filters to search and categorize recommendations**: Allow users to search recommendations by city, air quality, and other relevant criteria.
 - **Notifications about new recommendations and air quality alerts**: Notify users about new recommendations and significant changes in air quality.